 The Three Zones

 Susan and Bill are like mountaineers on Everest.
 At more than 8,000m above sea level, the air is thin and oxygen scarce.
-This is the “Death Zone.”
+Mountaineers call this the “Death Zone”.
 Every mountaineer knows that it’s possible to get the top of Everest, but you can’t stay there for very long or, quite simply, you will die.
 In fact, anything above 6,000m is dangerous and performance is severely impaired.
 Mountaineers know that climbing at this level carries a severe risk of permanent damage and at some point – sooner rather than later – they need to descend to safer ground.

 At least Susan and Bill know they are in trouble, because they have conducted a NPS assessment on their key customers, which has also pointed out exactly WHAT their customer issues are, and HOW they can fix those fractured relationships with their key clients.